USA Kombucha Tea Fermentation Crock

 rubber band

-Bring water to a boil and add sugar, stirring to dissolve.
+Bring water to a boil, then add sugar and stir to dissolve.
 Remove from heat and add tea bags.
 Steep for 5-7 minutes.
-Remove tea, cover pot, and let cool to room temp.
-Once cooled, pour sweetened tea into Kombucha Tea Crock.
-Place SCOBY on top of tea and pour starter liquid over the top of the SCOBY.
-Place a cloth over the top of the crock and secure it with a rubber band.
-Place brew belt (if using) around the crock and let sit undisturbed for 7 days.
+Remove the tea, cover the pot, and let it cool to room temperature.
+Once cooled, pour sweetened tea into the Kombucha Tea Crock.
+Place the SCOBY on top of the tea, then pour the starter liquid over it.
+Place a cloth over the crock and secure it with a rubber band.
+Place the brew belt (if using) around the crock and let it sit undisturbed for 7 days.
 After 7 days, taste the Kombucha.
 If too sweet, additional brewing time is needed.
 If too tart, brew your next batch for less time.
-Bottle and flavor for secondary fermentation or decant into a glass container and enjoy it as is.
-Refrigerate decanted Kombucha Tea to stop the fermentation process.
+Bottle and flavor for secondary fermentation, or decant into a glass container and enjoy it as is.
+Refrigerate the decanted Kombucha Tea to stop fermentation.Â

 The above is a recipe shared with us by an actual customer.
-Other recipes including making your own SCOBY may be found online.
+Other recipes, including how to make your own SCOBY, are available online.Â

 Click Here to view our optional stoneware crock stand to elevate the crock up off a countertop.